giakoumoglou/distillers/README.md

 | ICD+KD | 69.37 | 69.28 | 73.88 | 75.27 | 76.53 | 76.39 |
 | RRD | 67.93 | 68.84 | 74.01 | 74.11 | 74.64 | 74.98 |
 | RRD+KD | 69.98 | 69.13 | 74.26 | 74.78 | 75.78 | 76.31 |

+### Acknowledgments

+We would like to thank Yonglong Tian for creating the framework that served as the foundation for our experiments.
+His work significantly contributed to the development and evaluation of our method.
+The framework can be found at [https://github.com/HobbitLong/RepDistiller](https://github.com/HobbitLong/RepDistiller).

 ### License